jdunic/Intro-To-Practical-Computing-R/index.md

 vectors can be found [**here**](pages/exercises_01_subsetting.html).
 More exercises will be posted in the exercise section below.

+**Homework:** A draft of [homework 2](pages/homework/homework_02.html) is now posted.
+It may seem a bit long so I may limit how much of it needs to be done.
+For now, this is a good chance to start practising your plot making.

 Walkthroughs from last week are still in progress.
 I have posted what is done up to now, but I will continue to clean them up through the week.